google/github-owners-bot/README.md

   github.
 - **GITHUB_REPO_DIR** The directory path the clone of the repo is located.
 - **GITHUB_USERNAME** The username of the bot.

+## Disclaimer

+This is not an official Google product.